 It’s always fraught with danger but I have delved into the catalogue of Herd songs to come up with a top ten.
 A difficult assignment when I could easily pick 10 songs from each album and be happy with the list, but anyway here goes.

-• ‘Scallops’ from the album ‘The Herd’.
+- ‘Scallops’ from the album ‘The Herd’.
 What a fun song and it resonates with my love of the potato scallop (or potato cake here in SA).
 I’d love a dollar for every potato scallop I have enjoyed!
-This song also introduced me to the Herd.
+This song also introduced me to The Herd and I have loved their music ever since.

 So what about some of the other Elefant Trak artists?
 In no particular order here is what they mean to me.